 Mexicali Baja California, Mexico Travel Guide

-The local bus system, managed by various companies, covers most of the city.
+The local bus system, managed by various companies, covers nearly all of the city.
 Routes generally radiate from the city center, known as Centro Cívico.
 Bus stops are marked, but navigating routes without local assistance can be challenging for non-Spanish speakers.
 Hubs include the main Central de Autobuses (long-distance bus terminal) and various points within the Centro Cívico area.

 Not typically available in Mexicali.